AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 # Event Processors

-Event Handlers define the business logic to be performed when an Event is received.
+Event handlers define the business logic to be performed when an event is received.
-Event Processors are the components that take care of the technical aspects of that processing.
+Event processors are the components that take care of the technical aspects of that processing.
-They start a Unit of Work and possibly a transaction, but also ensure that correlation data can be correctly attached to all messages created during Event processing.
+They start a unit of work and possibly a transaction.
+However, they also ensure that correlation data can be correctly attached to all messages created during event processing.

 Event Processors come in roughly two forms: Subscribing and Tracking.
-The Subscribing Event Processors subscribe themselves to a source of Events and are invoked by the thread managed by the publishing mechanism.
+Subscribing Event Processors subscribe themselves to a source of Events and are invoked by the thread managed by the publishing mechanism.
 Tracking Event Processors, on the other hand, pull their messages from a source using a thread that it manages itself.

 ## Assigning handlers to processors

 All processors have a name, which identifies a processor instance across JVM instances.
-Two processors with the same name, can be considered as two instances of the same processor.
+Two processors with the same name are considered as two instances of the same processor.

-All Event Handlers are attached to a Processor whose name is the package name of the Event Handler's class.
+All event handlers are attached to a processor whose name is the package name of the Event Handler's class.

 For example, the following classes: